Arisiar/YOLOv3_Tensorflow/README.md

     max_score = np.reshape(max_score, [-1])
     return cls_boxes, cls_scores, max_box, max_score
 ```
 Repeat the following steps until the `cls_boxes` is empty:

-find the maximum from the `cls_scores` and select the corresponding box to save as an output and caculate the IOU
+  Find the maximum from the `cls_scores` and select the corresponding box to save as an output and caculate the IOU
   with other boxes.
 After that delete the boxes from `cls_boxes` if the IOU bigger than the `iou_threshold = 0.5`.

 - IOU
 ``` bash